-We used principal component analysis for the variable selection from a multidimensional dataset to identify the variables that contributed most to the variance in the sampling sites (Figure S1, S3).
+We used principal component analysis (PCA) to identify variables that contributed most to the genetic variance (for landscape genetics) or to variance in prevalence (for prevalence interpolation) in the sampling sites (Figure S1, S3).
+For the Simulium landscape genetics, three out of four locations were also present in parasite sampling locations.
+Thus, we did not carry a separate variable selection step for the Simulium data.
+The environmental variables selected for the parasite sampling locations were also used for the vector landscape genetics for easier comparison between the vector and the parasite landscape genetics.
 For different categories of environmental variables, we generated the pairwise correlation matrix to identify the correlated variables.
 We included only those variables where Pearson's correlation coefficient was less than <|0.6| (Hemming-Schroeder et al., 2020).
-For the group of correlated variables, we selected only one variable based on the contribution score of each environmental variable for total variance in PCA analysis and considering the ease of interpretability of the variables.
+For any given group of correlated variables, we selected the variable with the highest? contribution score of each environmental variable for total variance in PCA analysis and considering the ease of interpretability of the variables.
 After carrying out the initial selection of variables from each category, a similar correlation analysis was done for the selected variables from all the categories combined.

-A suite of five environmental variables was selected for the landscape genetics analysis, and a group of eight environmental variables was selected for the analysis and interpolation of the prevalence data.
-For the Simulium landscape genetics, three out of four locations were also present in parasite sampling locations.
-Thus, we did not carry a separate variable selection step for the Simulium data.
-The environmental variables selected for the parasite sampling locations were also used for the vector landscape genetics for easier comparison between the vector and the parasite landscape genetics.
-The five environmental variables selected for the landscape genetic analysis were elevation, isothermality, soil moisture, flow accumulation and annual precipitation.
-Similarly, for the analysis of the prevalence data, the land surface temperature at night, temperature seasonality, minimum temperature of the coldest month, soil moisture, annual precipitation, slope, distance to the nearest river and prevalence of improved housing were selected.

 Population genetic analysis

-We carried out unsupervised k-means clustering analysis and haplotype network analysis for the parasite and the vector samples using adegenet package (Jombart, 2008) and PopART (Leigh & Bryant, 2015), respectively.
-We used this to explore the clustering pattern of the samples and identify any outliers.
-We tried to infer the optimal number of k (groups) for the population by looking at the Bayesian Information Criterion (BIC) values.
-We filtered some of the outlier vector samples separated largely from the cluster of other samples.
-Then, we carried out the Discriminant Analysis of the Principal Components (DAPC) by assigning samples to their respective communities.
+For the parasite and the vector samples, we carried out unsupervised k-means clustering analysis using the adegenet package (Jombart, 2008).
+We inferred the optimal number of k (groups) for the population using unsupervised k-means clustering using the Bayesian Information Criterion (BIC) using the R package adegenet v.XX (Jombart, 2008).
+The vector results were consistent with the results of a haplotype network analysis using PopART (Leigh & Bryant, 2015) that identified outlier vector samples separated largely from the cluster of other samples.
+These outliers were removed from downstream analysis as they may represent different species within the S. damnosum s.l. species complex.
+Then, we carried out Discriminant Analysis of the Principal Components (DAPC) by assigning samples to their respective communities.
 DAPC is sensitive to the number of principal components retained.
 Therefore, we performed stratified cross validated DAPC by varying the number of principal components using xvalDapc function in the adegenet package.
 We calculated the membership probability of each sample, communities, and the posterior correct assignment probability for the communities.